 Let us know you want to race.
 Contact us ahead of time to let us know that you’re new to racing and are interested in trying it.
 This makes it much easier to assign you to the correct race night and crew and to answer your questions prior to race night.

 Show up regularly.
 Making a real commitment to participate is the most important thing you can do to fit into the racing program.
-On Wednesday and Thursday night our racing program is organized around regular crews, therefore showing up frequently effectively makes a statement about your level of commitment to your team mates.
+On Wednesday nights, our racing program is organized around regular crews, therefore showing up frequently effectively makes a statement about your level of commitment to your team mates.
 Should you wish to a more relaxed approach to racing then the Tuesday night program is an ideal environment in which to learn and make new acquaintances.

 Let your team know if you’ll be away or running late.
 This is a common courtesy.
 It makes things much easier for everyone.
 The HCSP office will always take and pass along phone messages.